 This incredible experience is back for 2019

-Running over six days, Friday 13th, Saturday 14th, Sunday 15th, Friday 20th, Saturday 21st and Sunday 22nd September 2019, this exclusive event will mean you're in a club of only a few thousand to experience the bridge like this in its 129 years of operation.
+This year's event will be running over six days, Friday 13th, Saturday 14th, Sunday 15th, Friday 20th, Saturday 21st and Sunday 22nd September 2019.
+You'll be joining an exclusive club of only a few thousand to experience the bridge like this in its 129 years of operation.

 What is Your View?

 Enjoy an uninterrupted 360 degree panorama view of the Edinburgh and Fife coastline, as you have never seen them before, all from a viewing platform 361 feet in the air!
 The Bridge has become one of Scotland’s most photographed features and is a UNESCO World Heritage Site.
 From dawn until dusk, the views from the top are always different so your view will always be unique.
 There are three different ticket packages to choose from: Classic, Sunrise or Sunset, and Ultimate.

 Please note, participants must be 18 years of age or older to take part.

 Over £85,000 has been raised in just two years to fund our vital work supporting vulnerable children in Scotland.
 The event is brought to you in partnership with Network Rail, Balfour Beatty and The Briggers, who all donate their time, expertise and equipment free of charge - none of this would be possible without their support.
 All profits for the event are donated to Barnardo’s Scotland.